Heavy Duty Landscape Fabric

 - Keep the incisions as small as you can.

-- Make slits in the fabric vs cutting out sections of the fabric.
+- Make x-shaped cuts in the fabric vs cutting out sections of the fabric

 Installation Of Plants Through The Landscape Fabric: